funtoo/ego/doc/ego-query.1.rst

  -----------------------+-----+---------------
                    2.4.1|    0| dev-kit/master

-Installed versions are in bold and marked with a star.
+Installed versions are in bold and marked with a star (*).
+Except for installed versions that are not in the tree anymore.
+Those versions are marked with a red minus (-) sign.

 QUERY ORIGIN